Thanvirassif731/Zero-To-Hero-IT-Fundamentals/Day-02.md

         a) For design
         b) To boost Wi-Fi
-        c) To protect computers and data from threats
+        c) To protect computers and data from threats - (C)
         d) To install games

 ---